unfinishedideas/codereview6/README.md

 ## Known Bugs

-None at present
+No major bugs at present

+Minor thing: Having a selector switch for condition / doctor name is kind of redundant since both can be searched using the query functionality.

 ## Behavior Tree

-App will take in a user's age and calculate how old they are on different planets.
+User inserts their location, query and whether or not they are searching by condition and it returns a list of doctors in that area which are relevant.

 | Behavior      | Input        | Output  |
 | ------------- |:-------------| :-----  |